People

 Dr Andres Hernandez Villareal (Philosophy)

 Dr Hannah Laurens (Philosophy): Aristotle’s metaphysics and psychology, especially Aristotle’s theory of the intellect, Spinoza.
-Currently lecturer in Philosophy at Pembroke College, University of Oxford.
+Currently lecturer in Philosophy at the University of Groningen.